adrianw1832/bookmark_manager/README.md

 ##How to install

-Clone the repo and run rackup in the terminal.
+Clone the repo, create the databases for development and test environment and run rackup in the terminal.
 Visit localhost:9292 to run the bookmark manager.

 Run rspec to run the tests.